 A college hockey star turned NHL forward who reinvented himself as a sharp, popular voice in the modern sports media landscape.

-Matt Murley's journey from the rinks of upstate New York to the NHL is a story of adaptability.
-A standout at Rensselaer Polytechnic Institute, where he was a Hobey Baker Award finalist, his powerful left-wing play earned him a draft pick by the Pittsburgh Penguins.
-His professional career, spanning the NHL and the AHL, was defined by a hard-nosed, physical style, though his time at the highest level was brief.
-Murley's second act, however, cemented his place in hockey culture.
-Leveraging the personality and insight honed in locker rooms, he became a central figure on Barstool Sports' massively popular 'Spittin' Chiclets' podcast and its 'Game Notes' spin-off.
-His analysis, delivered with a former pro's candor, bridges the gap between the ice and the audience, making him a trusted expert in the world of hockey betting and commentary.
+Matt Murley was a Hobey Baker Award finalist at Rensselaer Polytechnic Institute before the Pittsburgh Penguins drafted him.
+The American left wing, born in 1979, played a hard-nosed, physical style in the NHL and AHL, though his time at the highest level was brief.
+His second act placed him at the center of hockey culture.
+He became a central figure on Barstool Sports' 'Spittin' Chiclets' podcast and its 'Game Notes' spin-off, delivering analysis with a former pro's candor.
+His commentary bridges the gap between the ice and the audience, making him a trusted expert in hockey betting and commentary.

 1965–1980